Qovery/helm-freeze/README.md

 # helm-freeze
-Freeze your charts in the wished versions
+Freeze your charts in the wished versions.
+Helm freeze helps you to declare the charts you want to use in a desired version and download them locally.
+This to freeze/lock them directly in your Git repository.

-Why is this tool is useful:
+The advantages are:
 * Follow GitOps philosophy
 * Know exactly what has changed between 2 charts version with a `git diff`
 * One place to list them all